 Changes to the Disability services during the COVID-19 situation

-The SC4 campus is closed to students and the general public through April 5, 2020.
-At this time we are not taking face to face appointments.
+Disability Services isn’t currently taking face to face appointments.
 Some of the information on this page will not apply to you during this period.

 Details on SC4’s response to the coronavirus (COVID-19) situation are available at sc4.edu/coronavirus.